DetailCLIP: Injecting Image Details into CLIP's Feature Space

 \section{Benchmark}

 In text-image retrieval, the traditional task of "using a caption to retrieve a single image" is widely employed to evaluate a model's retrieval capability.
 However, the practical requirement of "using a word to retrieve all related images in a database" remains unaddressed.
 Traditional text-image retrieval datasets like Flickr30k and COCO-caption (MSCOCO dataset utilizing captions for retrieval) are not suitable for evaluating the latter task.
-We select some object detection datasets and use "prompting with class name" as a text query to retrieve all related images in a database.
-We construct the benchmark for this vital task by adopting existing datasets, making a new synthetic dataset, and designing the evaluation metrics.